Mercury: A Code Efficiency Benchmark for Code Large Language Models: Experiments

 \subsection{Functional Correctness Benchmarks}

-\textbf{HumanEval} primarily assesses functional correctness for synthesized code derived from docstrings.
-It contains 164 distinct programming problems that cover several areas, such as language comprehension, algorithm development, and simple mathematics~\cite{chen2021evaluating}.

-\textbf{MBPP} has a sanitized collection of 257 entry-level Python programming problems.
+\textbf{HumanEval} assesses the functional correctness of synthesized code derived from docstrings.
+It contains 164 distinct Python tasks that cover several programming areas, such as language comprehension, algorithm development, and simple mathematics~\cite{chen2021evaluating}. \textbf{MBPP} has a sanitized collection of 257 entry-level Python programming problems.
 Each problem in this dataset consists of three components: a task description, an associated code solution, and three automated test cases to validate the code functionality~\cite{austin2021program}.
+Both HumanEval and MBPP harness the metric \texttt{Pass} to measure the Code LLMs' functional correctness, where a task is considered solved if the given solution passes all test cases, and the total fraction of solved tasks is reported as $Pass = N_{solved} / N_{total}$~\cite{kulal2019spoc}.